eashatirrazia/Verilog_Codes/README.md

 ## FLAG GENERATOR
 This project contains a Verilog module named signal_gen that is responsible for generating control signals and an Ethernet input value based on a received data byte and a control signal (done).
 The module is designed to interface with a UART receiver, which provides the input data to be checked.
 When the done signal is asserted, the module checks the incoming data byte and sets specific output signals (bist_done, ram_done, config_done, load_done) and the ethernet_input value based on the data value received.
 These outputs are used to control various subsystems in a larger design, likely part of a Built-In Self-Test (BIST), RAM configuration, and loading operations.

-The block diagram for the module is shown below.